Consultation portal privacy notice and terms and conditions

 How long we keep your information

-Consultation and survey information will be held for no longer than 5 years.
+Consultation and survey information will be held for no longer than five years.

 We will keep Viewpoint membership information for as long as an individual remains a member.
 An individual can quit membership at any time and we will then delete the membership information.